telerik/xaml-docs/controls/radgridview/grouping/aggregates.md

 For more details you can check our [Aggregates](http://demos.telerik.com/silverlight/#GridView/Aggregates) demo.

->tipYou can download a __runnable project__ on how to sort a group bt aggregate from our online SDK repository [here](https://github.com/telerik/xaml-sdk/), the example is listed as __GridView/SortGroupByAggregate__  .
+>tipYou can download a __runnable project__ on how to sort a group by aggregate from our online SDK repository [here](https://github.com/telerik/xaml-sdk/), the example is listed as __GridView/SortGroupByAggregate__  .

 >You can also check the [SDK Samples Browser]({%slug sdk-samples-browser%}) that provides a more convenient approach in exploring and executing the examples in the Telerik XAML SDK repository.